Former NFL player Mike Williams’ cause of death confirmed by officials

-Williams, who played college ball at Syracuse before being selected in the 4th round of the 2010 NFL draft, was working on a construction site when he sustained injuries after heavy supplies landed on his head.
+Williams, who played college ball at Syracuse before being selected in the 4th round of the 2010 NFL draft, was working on a construction site when he sustained injuries after heavy supplies landed on his head, WFLA reports.

 While initially believed to be non-life threatening, Williams was hospitalized after his symptoms worsened that week, his mother told Nexstar’s WIVB.